Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Scrum Master requires it.
 - [x] It is required by the Definition of Done.
-- [x] The documentation is used to enhance and maintain the software.
+- [x] The documentation is used to enhance and maintain the Software.
-- [ ] The software tool being used requires it.
+- [ ] The Software tool being used requires it.
 - [ ] It has always been documented in the past.

 _[⬆ Back to Top](#table-of-contents)_